houndstooth/houndstoothcraft/README.md

 A tile:
 - can be pretty complex, but it understood to be the topmost repeating element
-- can break down into multiple shapes, yes, but all of these shapes should have the same origin and size, so that they fit together into a tile; otherwise, why are you grouping them into something you consider a tile?
+- can break down into multiple shapes, yes, but all of these shapes should have the same origin and size, so that they come together into a tile; otherwise, why are you grouping them into something you consider a tile?
 - also gathers an `outlineFunction` (or many of them) which it will pass on

 ### shape